aeecleclair/Titan/.github/PULL_REQUEST_TEMPLATE/Titan_PR_Template.md

 Required unmerged PR :
 - [ ]

-Images (if the PR change the front) :
+Images (if the PR changes the front) :

 | Desktop | Mobile |
 | ------- | ------ |